2.png

 Choosing Hospice Care

-That is not the time to give up or lose hope.
-And yet, neither is it the time to “keep pushing” beyond what we can do.
-In reality, it is perhaps a time to shift gears and concentrate our energies on living every moment, enjoying the people we love and the life we have.
+Choosing hospice does not mean that it is time to give up or lose hope.
+It is simply a time to shift gears and concentrate our energies on living every moment, enjoying the people we love and the life we have.

 1. Do I or my loved one want aggressive curative treatment with little hope of success?